Culture in Cuba

 Here´s why:

-Third, there is open questioning if one can actually change the current socio-political situation in Cuba.
+Third, there is open questioning of how one can change the current socio-political situation in Cuba.
 In other words, people are uncertain if any changes will/can succeed.
 They are somewhat fatalistic.
 This is the link to the third cultural dimension: Uncertainty avoidance.
 The internal need for structure, rules, and stability.

 Change of power outside the existing in-group will only take place through revolution.
 And the new power holders would come from the ranks of present Cubans living in the USA, they would establish again a centrally controlled power system.